Kalte Bode: Name

 The names of the Warme and Kalte Bode ("Warm" and "Cold" Bode) come from their actual temperature difference of about 2 °C.

 Course

 The Kalte Bode rises in the Upper Harz at the foot of its highest mountain, the legendary Brocken, in the southern part of the so-called Brockenfeld, on the border with Lower Saxony, north of Braunlage.
 Immediately nearby are the sources of the Warme Bode, the Ecker and the Oder.
-The Kalte Bode flow initially eastwards to Schierke, along the northern slopes of the Wurmberg.
+The Kalte Bode flows initially eastwards to Schierke, along the northern slopes of the Wurmberg.
 In Schierke it changes direction and heads south.

 In the Elendstal, a wild and romantic valley between Schierke and Elend, the Kalte Bode has to carry the huge quantities of water that run into this short section of river in spring.
 A few kilometres beyond Elend it is impounded in the Mandelholz retention basin, before being united with the Warme Bode beyond Königshütte below the ruins of Königsburg to form the Bode.